Explore the Natchez Trace: Mississippi | Alabama | Tennessee.

 Rock Spring Nature Trail – Located at milepost 330.2, this short half mile loop trail takes you past Colbert Creek.
 Walk the stepping stones and enjoy the beautiful nature.

-Fall Hallow Trail – Like waterfalls?
-Take a short walk at milepost 391.9 and view this pretty waterfall on the Natchez Trace.
+Fall Hollow Trail – Love the view and sounds of waterfalls?
+Take a short walk at milepost 391.9 to view this pretty waterfall on the Natchez Trace.

 The Tobacco Farm and Old Trace Drive – Located at milepost 401.4, this is a great place to learn about growing and drying tobacco.
 The two mile drive on the Old Trace has great views of the forest, and is one of two places you can be on the “Old Trace” without walking.